Travelers take precaution during Labor Day weekend amid pandemic

 JACKSON, Miss.
 (WJTV) – Labor Day weekend is here and a lot of people spent the unofficial end of Summer on the road visiting beaches, national parks and other outdoor attractions.

-Last year, the Jackson Municipal Airport was nearly empty and today, several travelers said by getting a shot and wearing a mask they feel a lot safer traveling.
+Last year, the Jackson Airport was nearly empty and on Sunday, several travelers said by getting a shot and wearing a mask they feel a lot safer traveling.

 “I keep my mask on and I hope everybody does the same thing so we can protect everybody else.
 I feel safe because I have my vaccine and because I have my mask and hand sanitizer all the time,” said Brindicy Rojas.